 There are a number of articles that have been written on hymns and contemporary Christian music in the church.
 I have read several of them over the years and it is a topic I have been mulling over for some time.
 There are those who advocate for only hymnal music and those proponents for only contemporary music which is often seen as more “relevant” today.
-Personally, I think both have a place, and should have a place in today’s worship services, but I think to incorporate them well requires considering why we sing as part of our church services.
+Personally, I think both have a place and should have a place in today’s worship services, but I think incorporating them well requires considering why we sing as part of our church services.

 So, if our goal with congregational singing is to involve the congregation and unite them in unified worship we need to ask ourselves if we are achieving that goal.
-Are we inviting people to sing with us in a manner they can follow fairly comfortably and in a manner which they can feel somewhat confident?
+Are we inviting people to sing with us in a manner they can follow fairly comfortably and in a manner in which they can feel somewhat confident?

 I don’t know about you, but if it’s set to music I’ll have it memorized in no time flat.
-In fact, I used to get into trouble as a child because I had every single commercial jingle memorized and would sing every single one as the they aired.
+In fact, I used to get into trouble as a child because I had every single commercial jingle memorized and would sing every single one as they aired.
 Oh, and show theme songs?
 I had them covered as well. :) I recall a time when I was expressly forbidden by my exhausted parents from singing any commercial aloud…so I just sang them in my head. ;)

 If our goal with congregational singing is to involve the people and unite them in communal worship we need to ask ourselves if we are achieving that goal.
-Are we inviting people to sing with us in a manner they can follow and in a manner which they can feel somewhat confident?
-I do think this is where printed music or the simple practice of regularly repeating songs with a consistent arrangement is so important as it reduces the ‘barriers to entry’, especially for those who may not already know the song.
+Are we inviting people to sing with us in a manner they can follow and in a manner in which they can feel somewhat confident?
+I do think this is where printed music or the simple practice of regularly repeating songs with a consistent arrangement is so important as it reduces the ‘barriers to entry,’, especially for those who may not already know the song.
 I think this is also a benefit of including hymns, in particular.
 For one thing, hymns are often theologically rich and they are fairly universal, most especially if they are sung as originally arranged.
 I’m not opposed to newer arrangements of older songs, but I am advocating for unity and harmonious worship.

-I recall instances when I was singing in the congregation and feel immediate relief and comfort when the words of an old ‘standard’ flashes up onto the screen… only to become crestfallen moments later when I realize that though I know the words well, the arrangement is a mystery.
+I recall instances when I was singing in the congregation and feel immediate relief and comfort when the words of an old ‘standard’ flashed up on the screen… only to become crestfallen moments later when I realize that though I know the words well, the arrangement is a mystery.
 For transparency’s sake I will say that when that happens, I find it upsetting because, for me, it immediately undermines my sense of unity within the body at that particular time.
-Hymns cover a lot of ground and are classics, or standards, if you will and there is a good chance that the majority of the congregation will know them or be familiar with them.
+Hymns cover a lot of ground and are classics, or standards if you will and there is a good chance that the majority of the congregation will know them or be familiar with them.
 This familiarity can also prove helpful for congregations that do not have their own buildings or hymnals as they tend to be widely known.
 If the congregants aren’t familiar with the hymn, the same music is repeated in each verse and likewise in each chorus.
 I believe this to be an asset to congregational unity.
-If the congregation sings three or four stanzas chances are pretty good that by that last stanza anyone can sing with a degree certainty of the notes as the entire song has been repeated a few times by then.
-If they are fortunate to also have the musical notation, they have the advantage of seeing where the notes are going.
+If the congregation sings three or four stanzas chances are pretty good that by that last stanza, anyone can sing with a degree of certainty of the notes as the entire song has been repeated a few times by then.
+If they are fortunate to also have musical notation, they have the advantage of seeing where the notes are going.

 Songs only begin to have meaning, to me, once I get over the hurdle of learning the music and get to the point where I can actually begin to focus on the words instead of struggling with which notes come next.
 Personally, if a song has too many verses each with varying arrangements you likely won’t find me singing.
-Sometimes that will change as I become familiar with the music, but frankly some songs are just plain frustrating and not the least bit enjoyable to try and sing because they vary so much…so I just sit them out rather than play the endless guessing games.
+Sometimes that will change as I become familiar with the music, but frankly, some songs are just plain frustrating and not the least bit enjoyable to try and sing because they vary so much…so I just sit them out rather than play the endless guessing games.
 I doubt I’m the only one.
 What about those who walk into our church doors and are not conversant in our Christian culture?
 Is the music inviting to them as well or is it confusing?

 Congregational music, to me, is about celebrating our Savior and inviting those around us to join with us in the celebration.

 There are also contemporary Christian songs that I LOVE to sing all by my lonesome as part of my personal worship, but they generally do not translate well to large groups such as a congregation.
-It’s totally OK for songs to have their niches, but I do think it advantageous to recognize when songs fit more neatly into one category than the other and where they have the ability separate rather than unify.
+It’s totally OK for songs to have their niches, but I do think it advantageous to recognize when songs fit more neatly into one category than the other and where they have the ability to separate rather than unify.
 I will say that I do deeply miss hymns for their musicality.
-I truly miss the joy and transcendent feeling that I experience when people know the songs and are afforded the opportunity break out into their respective vocal parts which brings such a richness of that experience.
-The sheer pleasure of being a part of a group who’s voices work together so well tingles the spine!
-Congregational music, to me, is about celebrating our Savior and inviting those around us to join with us in the celebration.
+I truly miss the joy and transcendent feeling that I experience when people know the songs and are afforded the opportunity to break out into their respective vocal parts which brings such richness to that experience.
+The sheer pleasure of being a part of a group whose voices work together so well tingles the spine!
+Congregational music, to me, is about celebrating our Savior and inviting those around us to join us in the celebration.
 Are we doing that, or are we erecting barriers to participation and unity instead by always choosing only one type of music over another?

 I think another very valid point in support of a time of quiet worship is the inclusion of those with sensory issues related to loud music.
 I have such a child.
 There have been visits to churches where we sat in the foyer during the music because it caused my child great auditory discomfort and headaches.
-As the parent siting outside the sanctuary, it would have been really neat to know that while there may be a few loud songs, there would come a point when we could go back in and I’d be able to participate a little in the music portion of the service.
+As the parent sitting outside the sanctuary, it would have been really neat to know that while there may be a few loud songs, there would come a point when we could go back in and I’d be able to participate a little in the music portion of the service.
 Singing as part of a congregation is a definite highlight in my Sunday experience.